Join us August 1 to 11, 2026

 What is iNaturalist?

+iNaturalist is a free app available on iOS and Android created to engage communities in crowdsourcing data and observations in nature.
+It’s a fantastic way to become a Citizen Scientist and learn about the wildlife in your area!
 When you take a photo of an observation, it will be stored on the app to be uploaded once you have an internet connection.
 Your observations will be identified by Loon Foundation staff and other scientists or naturalists across the world, contributing to a world-wide database!

 What do you do?

-Our 2020 BioBlitz was a huge success, lasting an entire month, spanning the whole lower Sunshine Coast, and totalling an impressive 3,335 observations and 942 species!
+Our 2024 BioBlitz was a huge success, lasting an entire month, spanning the whole lower Sunshine Coast, and totalling an impressive 1025 observations and 426 species!

 Check out the findings from our previous digital projects: